PG Credit Advanced Clinical Skills (Short Course) / Course details

 This course aims to:

-- provide you with the skills to independently evaluate and assess patients who present to the emergency department or urgent care setting;
+- provide you with the skills to independently evaluate and assess patients who present to urgent and emergency care settings in primary and secondary care;

 - enable you to independently recommend and/or prescribe appropriate medicines for this group of patients;

-- enhance your knowledge and skills in the evaluation and application of best evidence-based practice to appropriately assess and care for patients presenting to emergency departments or urgent care settings.
+- enhance your knowledge and skills in the evaluation and application of best evidence-based practice to appropriately assess and care for patients with unscheduled presentations.

 Develop in-demand skills

 This course was launched in response to a national pilot that identified clear demand for pharmacists with specific skills in emergency medicine.

 A range of teaching methods are used to develop the required knowledge, skills and behaviours.